Units of textile measurement: Air permeability

 Air permeability is a measure of the ability of air to pass through a fabric.
 Air permeability is defined as "the volume of air in cubic centimetres (cm^{3}) which is passed through in one second through 100 cm^{2} of the fabric at a pressure difference of 10 cm head of water", also known as the Gurley unit.
 It is standardized by, among others, norm ASTM D737-18 and norm ISO 9237-1995.

 Factors that affect air permeability include porosity, fabric thickness and construction, yarn density, twist, crimp, layering, and moisture within the fabric.

 The concept of air permeability is important for the design of active wear and insect netting.

+Thread count in North America

+Thread count, also called threadcount or threads per inch (TPI), is a measure of the coarseness or fineness of fabric.
+It is almost exclusively used in North America, and not normally used in textile manufacturing.
+It is a Term of Art used in marketing some types of fabric (woven bedlinen, woven shirting.)
+It is measured by counting the number of threads contained in one square inch of fabric or one square centimetre, including both the length (warp) and width (weft) threads.
+The thread count is the number of threads counted along two sides (up and across) of the square inch, added together.